 The sheer amount of data modern transportation companies generate can quickly become overwhelming.
 Without the right tools, it’s just noise.
 Analytics brings clarity, offering real-time tracking and actionable insights that give you true command over your supply chain.
 This visibility allows you to spot potential delays before they become major problems, monitor carrier performance against your agreements, and understand your true cost-to-serve for different customers or regions.
 Having clear reporting and KPIs at your fingertips means you can stop managing spreadsheets and start managing your logistics strategy with confidence, making informed decisions that drive your business forward.

-The 3 Main Types of Logistics Analytics
+What Are the 3 Types of Logistics Analytics?

 When we talk about logistics analytics, it’s not just one big, complicated thing.
 Think of it as a set of tools that answer different questions about your shipping operations.
 By breaking analytics down into three main types, you can see how each one builds on the last to give you a complete picture of your supply chain.
 It starts with understanding what’s already happened, then moves to predicting what’s likely to happen next, and finally, gives you clear directions on what you should do about it.
 Each type offers a unique lens to view your data, helping you make smarter, more strategic decisions that directly impact your bottom line.
 Let’s look at how each one works.